kiba/Writings/for_science/chp17_first_contact.md

 ***

-It wasn't very long until Shinatose saw the roof of one of their hospital and the crowd that surrounded the building, neatly separated by security to allow ambulance and people to enter the hospital.
+It wasn't very long until Shinatose saw the roof of the hospital and the crowd that surrounded the building, neatly separated by security to allow ambulance and people to enter the hospital.

 Flashes of light from photographers inundated the rooftop as the bullhead came in for the landing.